Care for adults with disabilities

 This is when the carer lives in the client’s home to help throughout the day and night, as necessary.

-They may need help with specific tasks around the home, which can involve any combination of support:
+Clients may need help with specific tasks around the home, which can involve any combination of support:

 - Reminding, assisting with and administering medications